GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/homepage_url/index.md

 description: Reference documentation for the homepage_url property of manifest.json.
 ---

-An optional Manifest key containing a String for a valid homepage url.
-Developers may choose to set the extension’s homepage to their personal or company’s webesite.
-If the parameter is left undefined, the default homepage will be the extension’s Chrome Web Store page listed on the extensions management page (chrome://extensions).
+An optional Manifest key containing a String for a valid homepage URL.
+Developers may choose to set the extension's homepage to their personal or company's website.
+If the parameter is left undefined, the default homepage will be the extension's Chrome Web Store page listed on the extensions management page (chrome://extensions).
 This field is particularly useful if you [host the extension on your own site][1].

  ```json
 {